duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 > [!NOTE]
 > These documents may be modified for adaptation purposes to ensure compliance under the best conditions for the implementation of the Data-Shield IPv4 Blocklist.

+> [!TIP]
+> Simply download them, modify them according to your needs, and insert them into your GRC processes.

 ## Support Data-Shield IPv4 Blocklist!

 > [!NOTE]